Grizzly Bear: struggling to survive in Alberta and Jasper National Park

 Grizzlies are listed as ‘threatened’ in Alberta but it has not done them much good.
 Resource extraction continues unabated and roads, trails, seismic lines and pipelines proliferate throughout their habitat in the foothills, bringing more and more people into contact with this species which needs wilderness in order to survive.
 Practically nothing has been done by the Alberta Government to close any of these access routes although it admits they are the main problem and should be scaled back.

-The last four years of Alberta Government records indicate the pressure the bear is under from humans in the province.
+The last five years of Alberta Government records indicate the pressure the bear is under from humans in the province.

-Although the total number of bears killed has decreased, the killing of 18 adult females is very worrying as survival of reproductive females is the key factor affecting population persistence.
+In 2013 the number of bears killed doubled from the previous year and there was no record of the number of females killed.
+The killing of adult females is very worrying as survival of reproductive females is the key factor affecting population persistence.

 Jasper’s Grizzly Bears